smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOMaxCacheSize-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Specifies the maximum cache size that Delivery Optimization can utilize, as a percentage of disk size (1-100).
-The default value is 20.
+Specifies the maximum cache size that Delivery Optimization can utilize, as a percentage of the available drive space.
 <!-- DOMaxCacheSize-Description-End -->

 <!-- DOMaxCacheSize-Editable-Begin -->